clone206/dsd2dxd/README.md

 Converts DSD to PCM on the command line with the following features:
 - Accepts single rate (dsd64), double rate (dsd128), quad rate (dsd256), and oct rate (DSD512) DSD as input.
   - .dsf and .dff files can be read from, including metadata.
-- Can output to an aiff, wav, or flac file.
+- Can output to an aiff, wav, flac, or aifc file.
   - Where possible, ID3v2 tags are copied to the destination files (when read from .dsf or .dff file that has them).
 - Can also read raw DSD bitstreams from standard in (stdin) and output raw PCM to standard out (stdout), so you can use piping/shell redirection to combine with other audio utilities on the command line.
   - Handles either planar format DSD (as found in .dsf files), or interleaved format DSD (as found in .dff files).
 Assumes block size (per channel) of 4096 bytes for planar, 1 byte for interleaved, unless otherwise specified with the below command line options.